LidijaAl/Weather-App/README.md

 ## Overview
-   This is a simple responsive weather app written in HTML, CSS, and Javascript using the API to fetch the weather.
+   This is a simple responsive weather app written in HTML, CSS, and Javascript using the API for fetching weather information.

 ## Screenshot